-What does the RowP App measure?
-What immediate feedback is there?
+- What does the Quiske App measure?
+What numerical immediate feedback is there?

-This is the default screen showing eight (or four if you prefer less) tiles with traditional metrics such as SPM, speed and distance but most interesting from rowing performance point of view are the metrics from the oar or seat sensor: You can see the arc length of your oar work in real time, or, the maximum seat speed during the drive.
-Each tile can be freely configured by long pressing the tile.
+- Numerical immediate Feedback: The default screen showing eight (or four if you prefer less) tiles with traditional metrics such as SPM, speed, and distance but most interesting from the rowing performance point of view are the metrics from the oar or seat sensor: You can see the arc length of your oar work in real-time, or, the maximum seat speed during the drive.
+Each tile can be freely configured by long-pressing the tile.

-If you’ve strapped the RowP pod to an oar the following screens show feedback on how you are moving the oar.
+If you’ve strapped the RowP pod to an oar, the following screens show feedback on how you are moving the oar.
 The first graph shows the path of the blade during one full stroke.
-The pod measures the rotation in all three directions to calculate the full path of the oar both horizontally and vertically.
+The pod measures the rotation in all three directions to calculate the oar’s full path both horizontally and vertically.

 This graph visualizes how the oar is moving up and down as well as back and forth.
-The shape of the blade flight path reveals how the rower is handling the oar at catch, during the drive, at finish as well as during the recovery giving valuable insight into technique.
+The shape of the blade flight path reveals how the rower is handling the oar at the catch, during the drive, at the finish, and during the recovery giving valuable insight into the technique.
 On both axes’ we have degrees.
 All values are relative, not absolute.
-In fact each curve starts from “0-point” on the y-axis, where the blade enters the water, at the catch continues counter-clockwise and returns to the release where the blade exits the water.
+In fact, each curve starts from “0-point” on the y-axis, where the blade enters the water, at the catch continues counter-clockwise and returns to the release where the blade exits the water.
 Then the cycle repeats at the catch “0” point on the vertical (y-axis).
 The difference between the length of recovery and the blade exits the water and then enters the water.
 The drive’s length shows the efficiency of the stroke and shows the amount of slip on each end of the stroke.

-If you’ve attached a pod to the seat the RowP App doesn’t show any oar graphs (the blade flight path and performance graphs above) but shows the velocity of the speed during one full stroke instead:
+If you’ve attached a pod to the seat, the Quiske App doesn’t show any oar graphs (the blade flight path and performance graphs above) but shows the velocity of the speed during one full stroke instead:

 You need to press record to store data from your rowing for uploading to our web portal for more detailed analysis.
 Stop recording when you’re finished with your piece.
 Short recordings are enough to see the signature rowing style of a rower.
-When you’re finished with your rowing you can go to Sessions to upload all sessions you want to store.
+When you’re finished with your rowing, you can go to Sessions to upload all sessions you want to store.
 The sessions remain locally on your phone until they are uploaded or until you delete them.
-Remember to finally close the App in order to disconnect from the sensor.
-Remember to charge you sensor once in a while.
+Remember to close the App to disconnect from the sensor finally.
+Remember to charge your sensor every session.

-All recorded data can be uploaded to the Rowing Performance web portal which can be accessed with your Rowing Performance account login.
+All recorded data can be uploaded to the Quiske Rowing Performance web portal, which can be accessed with your Rowing Performance account login.
 Sessions are uploaded from the Rowing Performance App in the Sessions tab.